MicrosoftDocs/cloud-adoption-framework/docs/get-started/index.md

 ## Align foundation

-Your company's cloud is built on a set of foundational decisions that can impact all cloud-based outcomes.
-This getting started guide and conceptual information can help you make core decisions and document them.
+A company's cloud adoption journey is typically built on a set of foundational decisions that impact the outcomes of a cloud adoption journey.
+The following information can help you make core decisions and record them as a reference to be used during the cloud adoption lifecycle.

 - [Get started aligning foundation decisions](./cloud-concepts.md)
 - [How does Azure work](./what-is-azure.md)